kadena-community/kadena.js/packages/apps/graph/src/devnet/marmalade/README.md

 ## Concepts

-In order to better understand the deployment of marmalade, here are some key concepts to be aware of:
+To better understand the deployment of marmalade, here are some key concepts to be aware of:

 - Templates: these are `.yaml` files that contain the necessary data for the deployment of a smart contract.
 - Code files: these are `.pact` files that contain PACT code.
-These are normally referenced in the template files Both templates and code files can contain replacable tags, in the following format: `{{arguments}}`.
+These are normally referenced in the template files Both templates and code files can contain replaceable tags, in the following format: `{{arguments}}`.

 ## Pre-requisites